 What’s clear, however, is that Google is looking for new ways to organize their search results.
 Backlinks can be manipulated and there is no way for them to read and understand the content of the pages.
 The alternative could be giving priority to brands.

 When you have a strong brand online, you’re given a head start on your competition.
-That is why you find many top ranking search results with no single backlink pointing at them.
-But Nike’s running shoes category isn’t bowing down to your shoes blog.
+That is why you find many top-ranking search results with no single backlink pointing at them.
+But Nike’s running shoes category isn’t bowing down to your shoe blog.